TnTomato/python-tutorial/Chapter6-Function/README.rst

 ..
     TODO: hyperlink to Python's typing.

-As we know, Python is a weak typed programming language.
+As we know, Python is a dynamic type programming language.
 Using *type hint* helps indicate the types of parameters and returned values.
 There is a module called ``typing`` which plays a powerful role in type hinting.
 See the example first and I will explain it in a future chapter.